Trump’s potential New York legal woes

 Manhattan district attorney indicts Paul Manafort

 Immediately after a second federal court handed down its sentencing of former Trump campaign chairman Paul Manafort, Manhattan District Attorney Cyrus Vance Jr. announced a series of state indictments against Manafort.
 Vance implied the purpose of the charges is to ensure Manfort serves jail time even if Trump issues a pardon for Manafort's federal crimes.
-A New York appeals court sided with Manafort in October that the charges brought by Vance would violate double jeopardy laws because he had been tried and convicted for the same crimes on the federal level.
-Vance is pushing back against the ruling, arguing that his inquiry is exploring different aspects of the alleged crime.
+However, a case before the Supreme Court involving double jeopardy laws may hinder this and any other state case brought against Trump or his associates if the state-level charges are the same as the federal crimes.

 Attorney general lawsuit against the Trump Foundation

-The investigation by the state Attorney General’s office began soon after the 2016 presidential election and following an investigation conducted by The Washington Post that uncovered many of the questionable expenditures addressed in the lawsuit.
+After a two-year investigation, the state Attorney General’s office filed a lawsuit against the president’s charitable foundation, the Donald J. Trump Foundation.
+The office accused the foundation of campaign finance violations, self-dealing and illegal coordination with Trump’s presidential campaign.
+The investigation began soon after the 2016 presidential election and following an investigation conducted by The Washington Post that uncovered many of the questionable expenditures addressed in the lawsuit.
 These included using foundation money to pay for legal expenses incurred by Trump’s private businesses, paying for a new fountain outside of Trump Tower and purchasing a $10,000 portrait of Trump that used to hang in one of his golf clubs.